AxionDrak/PSX2CNFCreator/README.md

 ### Report Bugs
 ---------------
-Verify that the bug is reproducible and still occurs in the latest version of SVN / Daily build.
+Verify that the bug is reproducible and still occurs in the latest version of SVN/Daily build.

 Also check the list of known issues (below) to ensure the issue is not yet known:

 Include the following information:
-* PSX / 2 CNF Creator version (try the latest version of SVN / Daily build)
+* PSX/2 CNF Creator version (try the latest version of SVN/Daily build)
 * Bug details, including playback instructions
-* Operating System (Windows 8 / 8.1 / 10)
+* Operating System (Windows 8/8.1/10)
 * Attach an image if possible

 ### Known Issues